Hiring a Car in Austria: A Complete Guide

 Parking

-City parking is often regulated by paid zones and time limits.
-Garages are the simplest option if you are staying centrally.
+City parking is often controlled by paid short-stay zones and time limits.
+Garages are usually the simplest option when staying in central Vienna, Salzburg, Graz, or Innsbruck.

 Roundabouts

-Give way to traffic already on the roundabout.
-Signal clearly when exiting and watch for cyclists in urban areas.
+Give way to traffic already on the roundabout, signal clearly when exiting, and watch carefully for cyclists and pedestrians in urban areas.

 Practical driving advice and safety

-- Alcohol: the standard limit is 0.5 g/l for most drivers, but some drivers have a lower limit.
+- Alcohol: the standard blood alcohol limit is 0.5 g/l for most drivers, with lower limits for probationary and some professional drivers.
 The safest approach is not to drink at all if you plan to drive.

-If you break down: move to a safe place, wear your high-visibility vest, place the warning triangle, and contact your rental provider’s roadside assistance number (usually on the rental agreement).
+If you break down: move to a safe place if possible, put on your high-visibility vest before leaving the vehicle, place the warning triangle where safe to do so, and contact your rental provider’s roadside assistance number.

 Emergency numbers: European emergency 112 • Police 133 • Ambulance 144 • Fire 122.

-Great Austria road trips to plan with a rental car
+Best Austria road trips with a rental car

-- Vienna and the Wachau Valley: Danube scenery, wine villages, and historic abbeys.
+- Vienna and the Wachau Valley: combine grand city sights with Danube scenery, vineyards, abbeys, and riverside towns.

-- Salzburg and the Lake District: easy drives to lakes, viewpoints, and small towns.
+- Salzburg and the Lake District: explore lakes, viewpoints, historic towns, and scenic mountain backdrops.

-- Tyrol and Innsbruck: Alpine valleys, mountain roads, and scenic day trips.
+- Innsbruck and Tyrol: ideal for Alpine valleys, cable cars, ski resorts, and mountain day trips.

-- Hallstatt and Salzkammergut: classic lakeside scenery and photo stops.
+- Hallstatt and Salzkammergut: classic lakeside scenery, viewpoints, villages, and photo stops.

-If you are planning a one-way itinerary or cross-border route, confirm drop-off locations, fees, and international travel permission before booking.
+If you are planning a one-way itinerary or a cross-border route, confirm drop-off locations, one-way fees, international permission, and toll requirements before booking.

 Frequently asked questions about car hire in Austria